Start by asking yourself this question: What do my potential clients need to believe to purchase?

 What questions do people ask before they purchase?
 Can I afford it?
 Will it work for me?
 Why is this different?

 Address the common questions and objections in your FAQ section.

-Don’t shy away from the difficult questions.
-This is your opportunity to tip someone over the edge who may be sat on the fence about purchasing.
+Don’t shy away from the tough questions.
+This is your opportunity to tip someone over the edge who may be sitting on the fence about purchasing.
 Use it wisely.

 Urgency and Scarcity

 Urgency is used to create a feeling of hurriedness - I must do this now, combined with the fear of missing out - If I don’t do this now they will be all gone and I will miss out forever.

 Use this sparingly, authentically, and only where appropriate.
 NEVER try to trick or cajole people into purchasing by over-emphasizing these kinds of tactics.

 You want people to feel in control of the decision, bursting with confidence that this is right for them.
 Used correctly, the urgency/scarcity element is a mechanism that can create momentum and energy that tips prospects over the edge and towards purchasing.

 Sprinkle social proof liberally throughout the page to prove that you can deliver the transformation or outcome you promise.

 Have past clients describe the before and after they have experienced.
 You are looking to highlight words that echo the outcome your prospects desire.